 What Else It Does

-CleanMyMac can also remove old mail attachments, useless cache of photo files, outdated backups of your iOS device, broken downloads from iTunes (downloads that don’t finish downloading), old iOS software, and duplicates of iOS apps.
+CleanMyMac X can also remove old mail attachments, useless cache of photo files, outdated backups of your iOS device, broken downloads from iTunes (downloads that don’t finish downloading), old iOS software, and duplicates of iOS apps, as well as the computer Trash Bin.

 Preview Before Running